 Vibro Weapon: Many of the non-player character carried Melee weapons are these, and the force-using classes use them until they finish the first planet.
-Just like in Knights of the Old Republic, they have a cortosis alloy weave, in order to stand up to Lightsabers.
+Just like in Knights of the Old Republic, they have a cortosis alloy weave, in order to stand up to lightsabers.
 Also the main weapons for melee non-force sensitive companions.
-Since a patch, they are also just as good as lightsabers, so sith and jedi players can use them just as effectively, if you are bored with lightsabers and just feel like swinging a BFS that looks just as cool.
+Since a patch, they are also just as good as lightsabers, so Sith and Jedi players can use them just as effectively, if you are bored with lightsabers and just feel like swinging a BFS that looks just as cool.

 Video Game Caring Potential: Play through any class story, and you'll more than likely become attached to (and protectiveof) at least some of your companions.
 You'll also meet plenty of sympathetic, even Woobie, NPCs during your travels.

-Some of the NPCs you deal with are so irritating as to make the Dark Side options regarding them very appealing.
+Some of the NPCs you deal with are so irritating as to make the dark side options regarding them very appealing.
 For example, spend most of the Imperial questline on Taris getting insulted by Thana Vash, and then just try to resist the temptation to let her rot in prison when you get a chance.

-On Corelia, refugees are marked as "neutral" targets, which means you can engage and kill them, which is a war crime in istelf.
+On Corellia, refugees are marked as "neutral" targets, which means you can engage and kill them, which is a war crime in itself.
 It makes sense for Imperial players, since it's a manner for instilling fear into the population you are conquering.
 However, even Republic players, the ones who they are desperately fleeing to for protection, can murder them in cold blood, and get away scot-free, even if it's in a guarded refugee camp.

 Villain Takes an Interest: The Sith Warrior and Sith Inquisitor get to invoke this.
 The Warrior's under orders to take Jaesa away from the Jedi and into the Sith because she has a useful ability.
 The Inquisitor needs Ashara's help to get into the Jedi Temple ruins on Taris.
 Both become your characters' apprentices (though it's informal in the case of Ashara).
 It's on you to decide how villainous you want to be.

-Violation of Common Sense: In the Lost Island flashpoint and during the boss battle against Project Sav-Rak, the players face him on a platform suspended high above lava.
+In the Lost Island flashpoint and during the boss battle against Project Sav-Rak, the players face him on a platform suspended high above lava.
 Bad enough, but he also utilizes a Shockwave Stomp that sends players flying, possibly over the edge.
 So the only safe place?
 Right where he lands!
 How far you go flying is based on how far away you are from his impact point, so letting a two-story tall fifty-ton mutant land on your face will result in 94% less being dead than staying as far away as humanly possible.

-Visual Pun: The taxi landing/takeoff pads for Mandalorian Enclave and Sith Temple on Dromund Kaas are open to the sky, but the one for Imperial Intelligence Headquarters has a roof.
+Visual Pun: The taxi landing/takeoff pads for the Mandalorian Enclave and Sith Temple on Dromund Kaas are open to the sky, but the one for Imperial Intelligence Headquarters has a roof.
 So when you arrive at Intelligence HQ, you are under cover.

 War Arc: The basic summary of the game's story.
 It's Republic and the Jedi versus the Sith, the Chiss and the Mandalorians; mercenaries and criminals profit from both sides.